man holding his hands on open book

 Human Sexuality:

-Human sexuality is to be practiced only under the confines of a biblical marriage.
+Human sexuality is a gift from God and is to be expressed only within the bounds of biblical marriage.

 Salvation: